-1.4 Officers have assessed the accounting policies that are deemed necessary to explain clearly and underpin the accounting treatment of transactions within the Council's Statement of Accounts for 2015/16.
+1.4 Officers have assessed the accounting policies that are deemed necessary to explain clearly and underpin the accounting treatment of transactions within the Council's Statement of Accounts for 2016/17.
 In undertaking this assessment a review of all accounting policies previously agreed has been undertaken to check their relevance, clarity, legislative compliance and that they are in accordance with the latest version of the code of practice and IFRS requirements.
-With regard to the policies proposed in respect of 2015/16 there has been a limited number of minor changes which are seeking to clarify the policies, however, there have been no significant amendments from the policies adopted in respect of 2014/15.
+With regard to the policies proposed in respect of 2016/17 there have been a limited number of minor changes which are seeking to clarify the policies adopted in respect of 2015/16 and one more significant amendment; costs for overheads and support services are now charged to directorates in the Comprehensive Income and Expenditure Statement in accordance with the Council's internal reporting arrangements.
 Full details of all the proposed accounting policies for the current financial year are provided at Appendix 1.

-1.5 As the Statement of Accounts for 2015/16 are prepared it may be necessary to amend a policy in order to adopt a more appropriate accounting policy.
-If this occurs the change and the reason for the change will be reported back to the Audit Committee at its meeting in June 2016 prior to the publication of the Statement of Accounts.
+1.5 As the Statement of Accounts for 2016/17 are prepared it may be necessary to amend a policy in order to adopt a more appropriate accounting policy.
+If this occurs, the change and the reason for the change will be reported back to the Audit Committee at its next available meeting.